 Assessment for learning, also known as ‘AFL’ or formative assessment, is an established practice and use of assessment in teaching.
 It involves ongoing assessments that are used to inform and adjust instruction.

-In contrast, assessment of learning or ‘summative assessment’ is typically administered at the end of a unit of work to evaluate the student’s overall achievement against a predetermined standard.
+In contrast, assessment of learning or summative assessment is typically administered at the end of a unit of work to evaluate the student’s overall achievement against a predetermined standard.

 Good understanding of the assessment process and the types of assessment, alongside effective feedback (both oral and written feedback) are key to ensuring success with both student progress and student achievement and should be ingrained within classroom practice.
 To help you with this, we have put together a collection of 25 assessment for learning examples for you to try out and adapt for your classroom.

-These provide teachers and children with a clear framework for making judgements about whether successful learning has taken place.
+Explicit learning intentions and criteria for success provide teachers and children with a clear framework for making judgements about whether successful learning has taken place.
 These can be written by the teacher and shared with the class, or even better if learning goals can be created in collaboration with the children.
 Once these are established, assessment for learning can take place.

 Assessment for learning can be split into three overall categories: